RikusWiehahn/internet-computer-web-2-bridge/README.md

 ```

-### 8. Improvements
+### 6. Improvements

 If you know how to improve this repo please make a pull request! **Especially** if you know how to:

 - Simplify config (less manual copy/pasting)
 - Improve efficiency (does IC have a delay function like the thread::sleep function?).
-At the moment the calling function is horrifically wasteful on cycles.
+The current method of submitting a request to the bridge and using a counter to poll for the response is probably very wasteful on cycles.